zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 Rigorous voting mechanisms (whether coin-weighted, holding-time-weighted or one-person-one-vote) are outside the scope of this proposal, though there is prescribed room for integrating them once available.

+The mechanism by which funds held in the Dev Fund Reserve Lockbox are to be distributed is outside the scope of this proposal.

 Specification